-On occasion a particularly young and/or na?ve person asks me for advice about being a husband or a dad.
-(No one seasoned or wise bothers.)
-Since I got married young and had kids young I have ?experience?, I guess.
-By ?experience?, of course, I mean scars and bruises from stumbling into obstacles created by my own idiocy and arrogance.
+On occasion a particularly young and/or naive person asks me for advice about being a husband or a dad.
+(Not many wise and experienced people bother) Since I got married young and had kids young I have “experience”, I guess.
+By “experience”, of course, I mean scars and bruises from stumbling into obstacles created by my own idiocy and arrogance.

 When the question is put to me “What piece of advice would you give to a new husband/dad?”
 I want to leave minds blown and mouths agape.
 I want to utter a witticism that would make Solomon jealous and Confucius plagiarize.
 Instead, all I have ever been able to come up with is this: “Always apologize first.”

 Somewhere along the way I was given this piece of advice – or pieces of advice that added up to it.
 It’s so simple but time and again has proven itself to be the piece of advice I needed.
 It falls under the grand banner of “A soft answer turns away wrath” and enforces both humility and self-examination.
 Apologizing first is the bucket of water which douses the flames threatening to burn bridges between wife and husband or father and children.

 To apologize first requires a person to genuinely reflect on his role in any conflict.
 I can’t remember many occasions when I was totally innocent in a conflict with my wife or children.
 Even if they’ve wronged me I nearly always contribute to the conflict with self-righteousness, pride, or just generally being a jerk in return.
 I always earn the right to apologize (and, be honest, so do you).
 If I am always intent on apologizing first I will dig through my heart to find that word or attitude that caused hurt or conflict.
 I will figure out what debt I owe to my wife or my daughters and go settle accounts with them